Sue United Airlines in Small Claims Court

 For many people, appearing in court is the most stressful part of the procedure.
 DoNotPay will prepare a script for your court appearance.
 It will include all of the key elements needed for your case to succeed.

 DoNotPay will also give you a strategy to use if United Airlines does not show up.
 DoNotPay tailors these strategies for each specific case.
 You will even be provided with a list of paperwork or other evidence you should present if any.
 With the help of DoNotPay, any air passenger can win their case against United Airlines in a small claims court.

 To summarize, DoNotPay will provide you with:

-- A custom-tailored court strategy
+- A custom-tailored script to use in court

 - A list of evidence to present before the judge